Carry Respect, Not A Blade

 Hospital

-Emma and Lauren arrived at hospital at about the same time, 19:35.
-Emma was unaware how bad the situation was, despite Lauren sobbing ‘Its really bad, his insides were showing, don’t let him die’.
-Phil was now on his way to the hospital as he had been out collecting a takeaway.
+Emma and Lauren arrived at the hospital at around 19:35.
+Emma had no idea how serious the situation was, despite Lauren sobbing, “It’s really bad, his insides were showing.
+Don’t let him die.”

 Joe's Passing